Customer service managers work across many industries, ensuring customer satisfaction, managing teams and meeting

 - customer operations manager

-In each of these roles, customer service managers are expected to understand and satisfy their customers' requirements and exceed their expectations if possible.
+In each of these roles, you're expected to understand and satisfy your customers' requirements, exceeding expectations where possible.

-- providing help and advice to customers using your organisation's products or services
+- providing help to customers using your organisation's products or services

 - communicating courteously with customers by telephone, email, letter and face-to-face

-- investigating and solving customers' problems, which may be complex or long-standing problems that have been passed on by customer service assistants
+- investigating and solving customers' problems, which may be complex or long-standing, that have been passed on by customer service assistants

 - handling customer complaints or any major incidents, such as a security issue or a customer being taken ill

 - issue refunds or compensation to customers

 - keeping accurate records of discussions or correspondence with customers

 - analysing statistics or other data to determine the level of customer service your organisation is providing

 - producing written information for customers, often involving use of computer packages and software

 - writing reports analysing the customer service that your organisation provides

 - developing feedback or complaints procedures for customers to use

 - improving customer service procedures, policies and standards for your organisation or department

 - meeting with other managers to discuss possible improvements to customer service

 - training staff to deliver a high standard of customer service

 - leading or supervising a team of customer service staff

 - learning about your organisation's products or services and keeping up to date with changes

 - keeping ahead of developments in customer service by reading relevant journals, going to meetings and attending courses.

 - Salaries for experienced customer service managers can reach £30,000 to £45,000, and may exceed £60,000.